 Basically, I’m passionate about good bread.
 I like to make it, eat it, and bore anyone rigid who’s silly enough to stand in one place for too long and listen to me talk about it.

 I come from London and now live in Cardiff.
 My great aunt Sophie was a Russian Jewish emigré and I remember squeezing into her tiny kitchen in the East End, where she would perform the most amazing baking feats.
 Combined with former partner Peter’s German roots, Eastern European breads were one of the key influences for Wild Yeast.

 Simon is also a sustainable food enterprise advisor and a director of f3 – the local food consultants.
 He believes strongly that traditional food production has a profound effect on health, and that trading locally helps everyone in the local economy.
-He is also involved as a director of Riverside Market Garden which is a community owned horticulture enterprise.
+He is also a meditation and mindfulness teacher, having founded Mindful Work (online courses and free tools).

 To contact me please email firstname.lastname@example.org